 Ponmudi or literally the golden hill is a hill station at the fag end of Western Ghats, not too far from the city of Thiruvananthapuram.
 Honestly, when I read about it, I expected it to just another hill station near a big city.
 I could not have been more wrong.
 It turned out to be nature’s extravaganza – with rolling hills, roaming clouds, and narrow winding roads.
 Ponmudi Hill Station is about 55 KMs by road from the capital city of Trivandrum.
 As usual, it is a narrow road climbing up the mountains.

-Ponmudi Hills – Places to visit in Kerala
+Ponmudi Hill Station – Places to visit in Kerala

 I took one of the Kerala Tourism tours to Ponmudi Hills.
 The first stop was at the Koyikkal Palace, Nedumangad.

 A small wooden palace in typical Kerala or Travancore architectural style with a central courtyard that sinks in and collects all the rainwater and a step well outside.
 The highlight of the palace was its numismatics collection.
 Collections of weights and measuring scales that were used to measure precious metal like Gold.
 Tribal musical instruments and ritual masks.
 There is a section of wooden utensils as well, some of which were quite interesting.
 There is a documentation of all the forts and palaces in Kerala and some collectibles of the old era.

 What is interesting is that a queen by the name Umayamma ruled from here in late 17th CE.
 Most places in India have had a queen ruling them at some point in time.
 And most of the time she is never talked about.